PierreKimbanziR/soccer_data_api/README.md

 # Premier League Rest Api

 ## Disclaimer
-This project is intended for personal, non-profit use.
+This project is intended for my personal, non-profit use.
 The access is therefore private.
 If you want to integrate the api in one of your project you can contact me by mail at this address pierre.kimbanzi@gmail.com.

 ## Motivations behind this project